bsnes-emu/bsnes/docs/guides/drivers.md

   - **ASIO** offers the lowest possible latency, but is the least likely to work on any given computer.
-  - **WASAPI** offers low latency, but is only slightly more likely to work.
+  - **WASAPI** offers low latency, but is only slightly more likely to work than ASIO.
     It also offers
     [Exclusive Mode](../interface/higan-settings.md#audio),
     which can improve audio quality and lower latency,